Success & Impact

 “My Haub business degree helped me in understanding balance sheets, income statements and financial jargon.
 Having an accounting background has helped me grow my practice because I bring value to my clients on the business side as well as the legal side.”

 Over her 27 years at Richards, Layton & Finger, Damon has proven to be quite a rising star.
-She was elected partner in 1999, executive vice president in 2016, and, most recently, she was named the first female, African-American president of the firm.
+She was elected partner in 1999, executive vice president in 2016, and, most recently, she was named the first Black, female president of the firm.

 Damon hopes to leverage her new role at the firm to ensure her associates can continue to develop in meaningful ways, guaranteeing their short- and long-term success.